flub78/dusk_gvv/README.md

 ## In case of incorrect chrome-driver version

-This command does not work with the latest versions of chromedriver
+The following command does not work any more with the latest versions of chromedriver

     php artisan dusk:chrome-driver

-To update
+Current method

     https://googlechromelabs.github.io/chrome-for-testing/